msoe-dise-project/model-management-service/README.md

-# Model Management Service
+# Ringling

-The model management service is responsible for tracking:
+Ringling is a model management service responsible for tracking:

 1. Model training parameters
 1. Trained models
-1. Model test results
+1. Model evaluation results

 ## Running the Service
-The service can be run with Docker compose like so:
+The service can be run with Docker Compose like so:

 ```bash
 $ docker compose build --no-cache